mikavilpas/yazi.nvim/README.md

 - `<c-v>`: open the selected file in a vertical split
 - `<c-s>`: open the selected file in a horizontal split
+- `<c-t>`: open the selected file in a new tab

+Notice that these are also the defaults for telescope.

 ## About my fork